Besheer Research Team

-All drugs of abuse share the common attribute that they produce subjective/interoceptive effects in humans (e.g., the feeling of “drunkenness” or lightheadedness that accompanies alcohol drinking).
-These subjective effects have the potential to influence drug taking behavior.
-One of the focuses of the Besheer Lab is to understand the neurobiology underlying the subjective/interoceptive effects of alcohol and alcohol drinking.
-In particular we are interested in understanding how prolonged/repeated elevations in the stress hormone corticosterone can impact interoceptive sensitivity to alcohol and alcohol drinking, with a focus on the mechanistic involvement of metabotropic glutamate receptors (mGluRs).
-Our work takes a multidisciplinary approach, utilizing models of self-administration and drug discrimination, behavioral pharmacology techniques and immunohistochemistry techniques to better understand the underlying neural mechanisms underlying these critical behaviors.
+One of the focuses of the Besheer Lab is to understand the neurobiology underlying the subjective/interoceptive effects of alcohol, nicotine, and alcohol drinking and relapse.
+In particular we are interested in understanding how prolonged/repeated elevations in the stress hormone corticosterone can impact interoceptive sensitivity to alcohol and alcohol drinking and relapse, with a focus on the mechanistic involvement of metabotropic glutamate receptors (mGluRs).
+Our work takes a multidisciplinary approach, utilizing different models of self-administration and drug discrimination, behavioral pharmacology and chemogenetic techniques, and molecular techniques to better understand the underlying neural mechanisms underlying these critical behaviors.
 Together, studying mechanisms involved in how stress can modulate the interoceptive effects of alcohol and alcohol reinforcement has numerous implications for the development of therapeutic interventions in alcoholism and for identifying factors that influence pathological behavioral processes in addiction, such as drug taking and relapse.

-Neurobiological mechanisms underlying sensitivity to the interoceptive/subjective effects of alcohol and alcohol reinforcement in adults and adolescents.
+- Neurobiological mechanisms and circuitry underlying sensitivity to the interoceptive/subjective effects of alcohol, nicotine and combined alcohol and nicotine, and underlying sex differences.

-Understanding the impact of stress-related systems on the interoceptive effects of alcohol and alcohol reinforcement.
+- Understanding the impact of stress-related systems on the interoceptive effects of alcohol and alcohol self-administration and relapse.

-Identifying the functional involvement of brain regional mGluR systems in modulating blunted sensitivity to alcohol and increased alcohol drinking following stress exposure.
+- Identifying the functional involvement of brain regional mGluR systems in modulating blunted sensitivity to alcohol and increased alcohol drinking and relapse following stress exposure.

-Sensitivity to the interoceptive/subjective effects of alcohol (both experimenter-administered and self-administered) is blunted following prolonged/repeated exposure to the stress hormone corticosterone.
+- Escalated alcohol self-administration following and decreased sensitivity to the interoceptive of alcohol following exposure to the stress hormone corticosterone.